 |Titolo:||A multicentre, randomised, open-label, controlled trial evaluating equivalence of inhalational and intravenous anaesthesia during elective craniotomy|

-PESENTI, ANTONIO MARIA (Secondo)
+PESENTI, ANTONIO (Secondo)

 |Parole Chiave:||anaesthesia; craniotomy; neurosurgery; randomised controlled trial|